When you can’t bring the injured worker back to work

 Stay actively involved in the WT process

-You should take an active part in ensuring the WSIB’s WT plan is realistic and appropriate, and monitor the WT plan costs to ensure they are reasonable.
+You should take an active role in ensuring the WSIB’s WT plan is realistic and appropriate, and monitor the WT plan costs to ensure they are reasonable.
 Remind the Case Manager that you want to be consulted throughout the WT process.

 When the worker does not cooperate in the WT process